47degrees/hood/docs/docs/README.md

 ### Imperative syntax

-To use plugin through imperative syntax you need to add first the dependency on the `buildscript`:
+To use plugin through imperative syntax, you need to first add the dependency on the `buildscript`:

 ```groovy
 buildscript {